 However, having several individuals sharing the same space means there must be some degree of give and take.
 Resources need to be shared (e.g. 5 people rotating to use a washroom).

 It also means that what affects one friend may affect you as well.
 If one of the people sharing that space has the flu – you might get infected as well.
 Everything that is in that room is to be shared among all of you (sounds a little unhygienic, right?).

 VPS hosting is like you are living in an apartment complex.
 It means that other people are living in the same building, but you have your own secure apartment.
-You may have more space and definately fewer restrictions as compared to living in a shared space.
-It also means that if your neighbour is misbehaving, it is the problem of owner of building, not yours.
+You may have more space and definitely fewer restrictions as compared to living in a shared space.
+It also means that if your neighbor is misbehaving, it is the problem of the owner of the building, not yours.

 Similarly, in the case of VPS, there are several users that are using the same server but they are isolated from each other.
 It means that no one will be affected by how much resources another is using.